google/gwteventbinder/README.md

 ## How do I install it?

-Just download the [jar][1] and include it in your GWT application.
-Alternatively, you can check out the source using git from
-<https://github.com/google/eventbinder.git> and build it yourself.
-Be sure to
-inherit the module in your .gwt.xml file like this:
+A Maven repository will be available soon.
+For now, just download the [jar][1] and include it in your GWT application.
+Alternatively, you can check out the source using git from <https://github.com/google/eventbinder.git> and build it yourself.
+Be sure to inherit the module in your .gwt.xml file like this:

     <inherits name='com.google.web.bindery.event.EventBinder'/>